-The Hilltop Microfinance Initiative (HMFI) is managed and staffed by Georgetown University students who choose to commit their time without compensation to the cause of entrepreneurship.
-Our organization prides itself on the passion of our employees to provide one-on-one services.
-We are a 501(c)3 non-profit organization registered in Washington D.C. that is financed entirely by the generosity of individuals and foundations committed to our ideals of financial empowerment and entrepreneurship.
+The Hilltop Microfinance Initiative (HMFI) is managed and staffed by Georgetown University students who choose to commit their time without compensation.
+Our organization prides itself on the passion of our members to provide one-on-one services.
+As a 501(c)3 non-profit organization registered in the District of Columbia, we are financed entirely by the generosity of individuals and foundations who are committed to our ideal of financial empowerment.

 HMFI aims to empower individuals by promoting financial independence and stimulating economic growth in the DC area.
 We offer a committed partnership that helps small business owners excluded from the commercial lending system grow their businesses by providing affordable access to capital.

 Inspired by Nobel Peace Prize winner Mohammad Yunus’ work with microfinance in Bangladesh, Georgetown students Eugene Goldberg, Mohit Narang, Alex Siegel, and Max O’Neill founded HMFI.

 HMFI disbursed its first loan to Bernardo, allowing him to purchase a new refrigerator for his food truck and eventually open his own grocery store.

 HMFI separated its underwriting process from its client-facing outreach to promote organizational efficiency.
 Financial coaching courses catered to a client base of more than 100 members.
 HMFI secured a $10,000 grant from Capital One to develop a credit-builder loan.

 HMFI expanded its educational coaching module and began hosting large group sessions with the Empowered Women International and other partner organizations.
 Throughout the year, HMFI worked with over 70 individuals and found that 80% of clients saw an improvement in their credit score after six months.